klausi/klau.si/content/blog/2018-08-31-benchmarking-a-rust-web-application.md

 }
 ```

-The full source code with the scenarios can be found in the [goal-09 branch](https://github.com/klausi/rustnish/blob/goal-09/benches/rustnish_vs_varnish.rs).
+The full source code with the scenarios can be found in the [rustnish repository](https://github.com/klausi/rustnish/blob/master/benches/rustnish_vs_varnish.rs).

 Before this benchmark can be executed we need Varnish running on port 6081 (default) and we need to start a dummy backend and our proxy server: